 Now that it’s a dreary winter scene outside my window, I’ve been really craving the faint glow and flicker of a warm candle.
-As I started to be more intentional about having more natural-based products in my home so I thought I’d try making some beeswax candles which are actually really easy to make yourself.
+We’ve done a lot of fun candle DIYs and as I started to be more intentional about having more natural-based products in my home I thought I’d try making some beeswax candles (which are actually really easy to make yourself).
 Non-toxic, easy to make, and have a delicious honey smell—yay!

 Beeswax Candles, makes 2 4oz containers

 Process adapted from Wellness Mama’s Beeswax Candles

 -1/2 lb beeswax pellets (filtered beeswax is best)